 I limit my potential losses by diversifying.
 But it’s not the type of diversification you might expect.
 For example, I put all the money that I’ve set aside for stock investing in one index fund.

 Doesn’t look like diversification, right?
 Well, that’s only one part of my investing strategy.
-I also invest in real estate (commercial and residential) and I own two business (in two unrelated fields).
+I also invest in real estate (commercial and residential) and I own two businesses (in two unrelated fields).
 Plus, I keep enough cash in savings to live off for a year.

 The idea is that when one investment goes down, I’m not losing ALL my money.
 I could diversify a lot more than this.
 Think about serving multiple industries and countries.

 Lastly, when it comes to investing; invest.

 Don’t do stupid shit like buying bitcoin or something else that has no underlying value.
 Remember: If something sounds too good to be true, it probably is.

 The whole purpose of protecting the downside is preventing total annihilation.
 You can’t put all your life energy into only one thing.
 This is also true for your personal life.

 When people lose their personal identity in their intimate relationship, it hardly ends well.
 They are either destroyed when the relationship ends, or they feel powerless to leave, and end up staying against their will.

 The point is that you want to live a conscious and vibrant life—without taking unnecessary risks.
 Think about the decisions you make, and more importantly: Think ahead.
 Ultimately, that’s what will give you freedom.